 So if you see that a bonus has a 3x rollover requirement, it simply means that you have to bet with the bonus three times before you can withdraw it.
 Most bookies won’t force you to place three separate bets in the example above, but that you at least triple the bonus before unlocking it.

 Rollover requirements play a huge part in helping bettors choose the best bonuses.
 Since bettors naturally want their winnings within the shortest time possible, searching for bonuses with less stringent rollover requirements should always be a top priority.

 So always keep rollover requirements in mind when you’re choosing between bonuses from different sportsbooks.

 To get a bonus, bettors first need to have a bonus code.
 Bonus codes, also known as promo codes, are a unique set of numbers and letters used to trigger bonus offers.
-Such codes are easily available on the internet, mainly on promotional material and betting websites.
+Such codes are easily available on the internet, mainly found via promotional material and betting websites.

 If you have a bonus code, follow these steps to claim a betting bonus from a sportsbook:

 - Download the app of the sportsbook offering the bonus and then sign up on the registration page.